 The Visitor Center will be open during the week through the winter, so make sure to stop out and see us!

-The center will be open to weekend visitors starting May 17 and 18, 2014.
+The center will be open to weekend visitors starting May 17, 2014.

 Thank you to all visitors who continue to visit the Mead!

 Nestled in the valley of the Little Eau Pleine River, this wildlife area contains over 33,000 acres of wetlands, forests and grasslands.
 It was presented to the citizens of Wisconsin to be used for wildlife conservation for all time.
 Mead’s diverse habitats harbor an abundance of wildlife; 270 documented species of birds, a variety of North American mammals, as well as reptiles, amphibians, and insects.
 Such diversity ensures that with each visit there is something new to discover.

 The Mead presents many opportunities to explore and get involved.
 Offering over 80 miles of hiking trails and dikes, a seasonal 7.5 mile long bike trail, and recreational opportunities, as well as volunteering or participating in our events.
 Mead can truly offer visitors a one on one nature experience.

 The McMillan Marsh Wildlife Area provides quality and varied recreational opportunities such hunting, trapping, biking, hiking, pet walking, jogging, bird watching, and many more outdoor activites.
 Located North/Northwest of Marshfield, this hidden treasure is an invaluable “recreational asset” and “environmental safeguard” to the city of Marshfield.